Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Choose the right pop-up genre for your digital marketing strategy.

-Many types of pop-up messages exist and choosing the right type for specific purposes is crucial.
-Here are some examples:
+Many types of pop-up messages exist, and selecting the right format depends on your goals and audience.
+Here are a few common examples:

-• Pop-ups for capturing lead information: If your goal is to capture a website visitor’s contact information for your email marketing list, a straightforward email capture form may work well if they’re already engaged with your brand.
-You could also provide tantalizing incentives for them to subscribe to your email list, including free content, discounts and entry into giveaways or contests.
+• Pop-ups for capturing lead information: If your goal is to collect a visitor’s contact details for your email marketing list, a straightforward email capture form can work well when someone is already engaged with your brand.
+Some businesses offer incentives to encourage signups, such as free content, discounts or entry into giveaways and contests.

 • Pop-ups for encouraging purchase completion: If a customer is about to leave your website without subscribing or purchasing, you can trigger a pop-up designed to encourage them to complete their purchase or sign up for a subscription before they leave.
 You may include an incentive, like free shipping, to keep them on the site and stop them from abandoning their shopping cart

 • Pop-ups designed to further engagement: One popular pop-up genre presents the visitor with a yes-or-no option.
 For example, the pop-up may read, “Do you want the best product ever?”
 Below the proposition, you’ll see two buttons: one indicating agreement and the other rejecting it.
-One of the buttons might feature text like “Yes and now!” and the other will reject the offer with words like “No, I don’t want the best product ever.”
 This is an excellent way to prime website visitors for further engagement.

 Intentionally target website visitors at pivotal moments.